 But that’s not possible anymore.

 I lost him when I was a senior in high school.
 At the age of 17, nothing was ever absolute in my life.
 Whenever there were unforeseen situations that popped up, my dad always found a way to fix it.
 He was the living proof that when there is a will there is a way.
-He was our family’s Superman and someone who I always looked up to.
+No problem was ever too big to solve.
+No mountain was ever too tall to climb.
+He was our family’s Superman and the epitome of the immigrant dream.

 I remember when I was by his side in the hospital.
 He was unconscious and doctors already pronounced him braindead.
 I remember being angry that he was leaving us.
 I remember how unfair I felt the whole world was.
 How is this fair?
 My dad made it his life mission to do good.
 How is it fair for my mom to lose her husband, her partner who she was supposed to grow old with?
 She worked so hard building this family…and now her husband is gone.
 How is this fair?
 I remember the anger I felt and the shittiest thing was that I had no one to blame but myself.
 I blamed myself for not spending more time with him and why I didn’t push him to work less and take care of his health.
 Sometimes, I wish this whole thing was just a shitty dream and that I still had him around.